alephium/docs/docs/full-node/full-node-more.md

 alephium.api.network-interface = "0.0.0.0"
 ```

-2. Change the `host` of Swagger UI to be the IP of your full node.
+2. Change the `host` of Swagger UI to be the subnet IP of your full node.

 ## Error "java.lang.AssertionError: assumption failed"